qdriven/low-code-way/README.md

-# Fluent QA Statup Stack
+# Fluent QA Statup Stack: A Less Code Way to Automation your task

 This is for QA who struggling in a small startup company to build some tools to help productivities.
 Because of the limitation of the budget, leverage some opensource tools is the only way to achieve it.